zohebwaghu/Airbnb-Prototype-Docker-Kubernetes-Kafka-AWS-Redux/README.md

 Use the Swagger UI at http://localhost:5002/api-docs for interactive API testing.

-For Lab 2 performance testing, see `jmeter/test-plans/README.md`
+For performance testing, see `jmeter/test-plans/README.md`

 ## Authors